 Recap what you've done so far. (+ the Quick Link Menu)

-Enable the Hibernate Option (unless your PC has a SSD drive installed)
+Enable the Hibernate Option (not for a PC that has a SSD drive installed)

-THIRD PARTY START MENU PROGRAMS Windows 8 or 10
+THIRD PARTY START MENU PROGRAMS (with Windows 8 or 10)

 Where to find good programs for your PC (any windows PC)